When Is It Time for an Architectural Refactor?

 Final Thought

-It is about restoring predictability.
+Refactoring is not about cleanliness.
+It is about restoring control.

 Related Service